learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 # Cookies and sessions

+## Objectives
+  1. Describe a cookie.
+  2. Explain the data flow problem cookies solve.
+  3. Find all the cookies on a page.
+  4. Explain what a session is, as far as Rails is concerned.
+  5. Describe where session data is stored.
+  6. Write data to the Rails session and access it later in the app.

 ## Overview

 Cookies are a way for an HTTP server to ask the user's browser to store a little bit of data for it, and then get that data back from the browser later.